PKU-OS/sp22/resources.md

 [Ladder](https://cs162.org/ladder/) is a helpful tutorial to help brush up on C. It is created by a Berkeley student for CS162.
 Special thanks to Jason Chin!

 # Markdown tutorial
 You need to write markdown in your project design document.
 This [online tutorial](https://www.markdowntutorial.com/zh-cn/) may help you.
-There are many markdown editors at your choice, such as Typro, vscode, and so on.
+There are many markdown editors at your choice, such as Typora, vscode, and so on.